-This includes all other classes of operational assets valued on Other operational assets a mixture of bases including existing use for e.g. car parks and depots (27%); DRC for e.g. children's centres, libraries and the theatre (61%) and depreciated historical cost (12%) for short life assets such as plant, vehicles and equipment, and difficult to value assets such as community assets (e.g. parks).
+This includes all other classes of operational assets valued on Other operational assets a mixture of bases including existing use for e.g. car parks and depots (26%); DRC for e.g. children's centres, libraries and the theatre (66%) and depreciated historical cost (8%) for short life assets such as plant, vehicles and equipment, and difficult to value assets such as community assets (e.g. parks).

-Infrastructure assets and Infrastructure assets (e.g. highways and bridges), and assets assets under construction under construction are measured at historical cost and depreciated or impaired as appropriate.
+Infrastructure assets (e.g. highways and bridges), and assets Infrastructure assets and assets under construction under construction are measured at historical cost and depreciated or impaired as appropriate.

-Surplus assets Surplus assets are carried at fair value, being an exit price based on highest and best use.
+Surplus assets are carried at fair value, being an exit price Surplus assets based on highest and best use.